Motivic cohomology of equicharacteristic schemes: Definition of

 This completes the proof of the existence of the filtration on $\Omega_R^j/d\Omega^{j-1}_R$ when $R$ is smooth.
 We then obtain the desired filtration on $\bb F_p(j)^\sub{syn}(R)$ by recalling that $\bb F_p(j)^\sub{syn}(R)=\text{fib}(\Omega_R^j\xto{C^{-1}-1}\Omega_R^j/d\Omega_R^{j-1})[-j]$.
 Finally the desired filtration on $\bb F_p(j)^\sub{syn}(A)$, for arbitrary $\bb F_p$-algebras $A$, is obtained by left Kan extension from the smooth case. \end{proof}

-As a consequence of the previous lemma and fpqc descent for the cotangent complex, we have that \begin{corollary} The presheaves $\bb Z_p(j)^\sub{syn}$ satisfy fpqc descent on the category of $\bb F_p$-algebras. \end{corollary} Therefore, by right Kan extension, they extend uniquely to fpqc sheaves thereby defining syntomic cohomology in the non-affine case.
+As a consequence of the previous lemma and fpqc descent for the cotangent complex, we deduce the following:

+\begin{corollary} The presheaves $\bb Z_p(j)^\sub{syn}$ satisfy fpqc descent on the category of $\bb F_p$-algebras. \end{corollary} Therefore, by right Kan extension, they extend uniquely to fpqc sheaves thereby defining syntomic cohomology in the non-affine case; they again assemble into a presheaf valued in $\bb E_\infty$-algebras in graded complexes.
 Just as derived de Rham cohomology appeared in characteristic zero through the HKR filtration on negative cyclic homology, syntomic cohomology similarly appears through topological cyclic homology: